 I am suffering through another one of my mother's "must reads".
 Naturally, it is a series of books, each one stupider than the last.
 This one is Miss Julia paints the town.
 Suffice it to say that Miss Julia is an idiot, a living relic of the south of the early 1900's.
 Only four more to go when I finally, finally finish this one.
 I'm like ten pages from the end, yet I haven't read any in like three days.
 Does that tell you anything about how good it is?

-"Death cannot stop true love; it can only delay it for awhile."
-Westley to Buttercup "The Princess Bride"
+"Death cannot stop true love; all it can do is delay it for awhile."

 I'm reading A Short History of Nearly Everything, though I'm currently taking a bit of a break.
 I like that it is a history of science beginning from the fundamentals of physics and working its way to the life sciences, but I think it is a bit too fluffy and written for those who are unfamiliar with science.
 Coming from reading Phantoms in the Brain, a book packed full of scientific fact and very well-paced (I can't praise this book enough; it is an excellent introduction to neuroscience), A Short History is kind of boring.
 I'm mostly interested in the scientific discoveries and how they fit in to the world of science in their day, but there are an awful lot of detours to look at the personal lives of the scientists being discussed.
 In any case, I do plan to finish the book, I'm just taking a break to wash my brain of unnecessary details. :P